mponce0/covid19.analytics/JOSS/paper.md

 # Summary
-With the emergence of a new pandemic worldwide, novel strategies attempting to understand its evolution and dynamics, enpowered by computational techniques such as data analysis and computational modelling, have also emerged.
+With the emergence of a new pandemic worldwide, novel strategies attempting to understand its evolution and dynamics, empowered by computational techniques such as data analysis and computational modelling, have also emerged.
 Several initiatives under the umbrella of *open science* are contributing to tackle this unprecedented situation.
 In particular, the *R Language* [@citeR; @ihaka:1996] could be an excellent tool and ecosystem for approaches focusing on open science and reproducible research.
-Hence it is not surprising that with the onset of the pandemic, a large number of R packages and resources were made available for researches working in the pandemic.
+Hence it is not surprising that with the onset of the pandemic, a large number of R packages and resources were made available for researchers working in the pandemic.

 In this paper, we present the `covid19.analytics` R package which allows users